-The Nantes and Monaco branches are not included in the waste reporting scope.
+The Monaco branch is not included in the waste reporting scope.

-Given that the employees of subsidiaries abroad represent less than 2% of the Group's total employees, their impact is deemed not significant and as a result they are not integrated in the reporting as both corporate and environmental in this report.
+Given that the employees of subsidiaries abroad represent less than 2% of the Group's total employees, their impact is deemed not significant and as a result they are not integrated in the social and environmental indicators presented in this report.